 }

-02 Run create-role command (OSX/Linux/UNIX) to create the necessary Amazon IAM role using the trust relationship policy defined at the previous step:
+02 Run create-role command (OSX/Linux/UNIX) to create the IAM role that allows app-tier EC2 instances to call AWS services on your behalf using the trust relationship policy defined at the previous step:

 aws iam create-role